Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

-\textit{Kernel Matrix Approximation:} another popular strategy is structuring the ground cost $M$ such that the dependent kernel matrix $K(M)$ can be approximated efficiently.
-The Sinkhorn algorithm uses the kernel matrix $K(M)$ by multiplying it (or its transpose) by 2 vectors in each iteration.
-In practice, $K$ can be very large (two 256 × 256 gray images require 32GB memory for storing kernel with double percision \cite{ChenComputingCost}).
-Understanding kernel approximation techniques discussed next requires a brief interlude into the Sinkhorn algorithm.
-In Figure.~\ref{fig:sinkhorn} we have the measures $\mu$ and $\nu$ supported on $X$ and $Y$ respectively with corresponding weights of $a$ and $b$.
-The kernel matrix capturing the measures dissimilarity is denoted as $K_{ij}=e^{-\frac{M_{ij}}{\lambda}}$ where $M$ is the ground cost matrix and $\lambda$ is the regularization coefficient in (\eqref{eq:regularized_primal}).
-The algorithm seeks the unique optimal solution that must satisfy the following:
+\textit{Kernel Matrix Approximation:} another popular strategy is structuring the ground cost \rtypo{$\matrix{C}$} such that the dependent kernel matrix \rtypo{$\matrix{K}(\matrix{C})$} can be approximated efficiently.
+The Sinkhorn algorithm uses the kernel matrix \rtypo{$\matrix{K}(\matrix{C})$ }by multiplying it (or its transpose) by \rtypo{two} vectors in each iteration. \rtypo{In practice, \rtypo{$\matrix{K}$} can be very large.} \rtypo{This drives the computational cost of the whole procedure (Figure.~\ref{fig:sinkhorn}), and a naive matrix-vector multiplication will cause each iteration to have a quadratic cost.
+It is natural to think of reducing the computational burden of the matrix-vector product.}

-Finding the vectors $u$ and $v$ that satisfy the requirements above is achieved simply by performing repeated alternate scaling (line 3 in Alg. ~\ref{alg:sinkhorn}) until convergence.
-The number of iterations needed to converge to a specific tolerance $\delta$ is controlled by the scale of elements in $M$ relative to $\lambda$ \cite{FranklinOnMatrices}.
-The iterations are merely applying kernel matrix $K$ (or its transpose) to vectors $u$ and $v$.
-The computational cost of the whole procedure is driven by this and a naive matrix-vector multiplication will cause each iteration to have a quadratic cost.
-It is natural to think of reducing the computational burden of the matrix-vector product.